ameshk/commercetools/README.md

 __Question__ What are the limitations or drawbacks of your design?

 __Answer__ The dataflow job is a streaming job and will be up and running - this may cause higher costs.
 To counter this we can specify the min and max nodes.
 We can also do the job as a batch and run on fixed intervals.
+Some code refactor would be necessary if we want to run it on Kubernetes, Dataproc or any other service on other cloud platform [Azure, AWS]